-Tips To Maintain Your Custom Millwork Excluding Hawaii and Alaska, the winter season in America averages to just a teeny-tiny bit above freezing temperature at 33.2 oF.
-Which is cold.
+Tips To Maintain Custom Millwork Excluding Hawaii and Alaska, the winter season in America averages to just a teeny-tiny bit above freezing temperature at 33.2 o F. Which is cold.
 Too cold!
-Harsh winters will not only give you shivers, they may affect your furnishing too.
+Harsh winters will not only give you shivers, but they may also affect your furnishing too.
 Read our recommendations on caring for your custom cabinets and furniture this winter!

-Caring for custom furniture is not hard.
+Maintenance of custom furniture is not hard.
 All you need is a little more consideration than your IKEA woodwork pieces.
-Whenever we work on drafting services, we ensure that the client is aware of the do’s and don’ts for their custom furnishing.
+Whenever we work on millwork drafting services, we ensure that the client is aware of the do’s and don’ts for their custom furnishing.
 Custom millwork will definitely accent your building and home interiors.
-Crown molding, custom door styles and custom cabinetry create a new dynamic in your personal as well as professional setting.
+Crown molding, custom door styles, and custom cabinetry create a new dynamic in your personal as well as professional setting.
 However, without proper care, your investment into architectural drafting and design will be in vain.
-Get in touch with our experts to know more about MillworkE-mail: email@example.com US: +1 (832) 476 8459 Canada: +1 (647) 478 5230 Query: Work with experts That’s the bad news.
-There’s a good news too.
+That’s the bad news.
+There’s good news too.
 Millwork does not require a lot of attention, just a little nudging every once in a while.
 A polish here, a swap there and you’re all set.
 Let’s find out how you can brace winters with your millwork looking its best!

-Custom Millwork Care – General Tips
+Custom Millwork Maintenance – Tips

 If cared for properly, your custom cabinetry and other millwork should last a lifetime.
 All you need to do is follow a regular routine of polishing and cleaning.

-- Wipe your custom woodworking furniture and interior décor with a soft cloth soaked in warm water and dish soap.
+Wipe your custom woodworking furniture and interior décor with a soft cloth soaked in warm water and dish soap.

-- You can also use Murphy’s Oil Soap.
+You can also use Murphy’s Oil Soap.
 Buy it at your local household supply store.

-- Custom corporate cabinetry and custom storage can be easily cleaned too.
+Custom corporate cabinetry and custom storage can be easily cleaned too.
 Just wipe the cabinets in wood grain direction.
 After this, dry the wood thoroughly with a clean towel.

-- Stained millwork should be wiped every two or three months with wood polish.
+Stained millwork should be wiped every two or three months with wood polish.

-- If you want to polish or wax your millwork, do not apply it directly on the wood.
+If you want to polish or wax your millwork, do not apply it directly on the wood.
 Spray it on a towel for even and thorough spreading.